risk-first/website/estimating/Risk-First-Analysis.md

 The diagram above shows this behaviour in the form of a [Risk-First Diagram](../overview/Risk-First-Diagrams.md).
 Put briefly:  _risks_ ([Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk), [Feature Risk](../risks/Feature-Risk.md)) are addressed by actions such as "Development", "Review" or "Planning Poker".

+If you're new to [Risk First](https://www.riskfirst.org) then it's probably worth explaining at this point that one of the purposes of this project is to enumerate the different types of risk you could face running a software project.
+You can begin to learn about them all [here](../risks/Start.md).
+Suffice to say, we have icons to represent each of these kinds of risks, and the rest of this article will introduce some of them to you in passing.

 ##### On a Risk-First diagram, when you address a risk by taking an action, you draw a line through the risk.

 ## Estimating Is A Poor Tool